Pinterest hit by Russia-linked political posts too

 Pinterest joins a growing list of Silicon Valley companies that were unwittingly tapped to assist in Moscow's disinformation campaign, including Facebook, Google and Twitter.
 The abundance of fake news on the internet in the lead-up to President Donald Trump's victory last year has become a hot-button issue, with many suggesting fake news shared on the social networks helped Trump win.

-Facebook said last month it identified about 500 "inauthentic accounts" that bought $100,000 worth of ads that targeted highly politicized social issues such as immigration, guns and LGBT rights.
-Facebook has sent records of the ads to government investigators looking into Russia's alleged meddling in the 2016 US presidential election.
+Facebook said last month that it identified about 500 "inauthentic accounts" that bought $100,000 worth of ads that targeted highly politicized social issues such as immigration, guns, and LGBT rights.
+Facebook has sent records of the ads to government investigators looking into Russia's alleged meddling in last year's presidential election.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."